 - You can repay a fixed percentage of what you owe, for instance 30%2

 - You can also repay a fixed amount each time, for instance 250 euros3

-- Transfer to your current account: you pay interest from the moment you make the transfer.
+- Transfer to your current account: you can also transfer the reserve on your KBC Flex Budget facility to your current account and use it to pay bills or make payment with your KBC Debit Card.
+You pay interest from the moment that you make the transfer.
 The time you want to take to repay the amount in question can also be set separately for this type of transfer4.

 2 By law, the amount you repay monthly must be at least 5.6% of your outstanding balance.

 3 The amount must be at least 5.6% of the spending limit for your credit card, because – by law – you must pay back at least 5.6% of your outstanding balance each month.

 4 For credit cards taken out before 29 August 2016, you pay transaction charges (1% of the amount and a minimum charge of 5 euros), but interest is only charged the month after.

 How do you pay back what you owe?